-- The Northern Lights Village has an onsite reindeer farm and all activities (including the reindeer safaris) start in the village so there is no need for time-wasting transfers.
+- The Northern Lights Village has an onsite reindeer paddock and all activities start in the village so there is no need for time-wasting transfers.
 Basically, because we want to make your holiday as uncomplicated as possible, life is made very easy here.

 - Saariselkä is around a 20-25 minute walk from the Northern Lights Village (40-50 minutes to the ski slopes) which means that all of the amenities, shops, cafés and local restaurants are within easy reach.

 - For all Northern Lights activities, an expert guide will provide you with photographic tuition.
-If you do not have an SLR camera and tripod then they can both be rented locally.
 The guides sometimes take pictures throughout the activities which can be purchased on your return to the village, if they take any.
-There’s also the option to rent an Aurora Alert buzzer which will vibrate, ring and flash when Auroras are visible during the night.
-This is payable locally, please contact our Travel Experts for more information.

 - For all of your provided winter clothing, simply go to the onsite Safari House where overalls, gloves, boots, skis and snowshoes are stored for easy access.